haiyaku365/StimmingSignalGenerator/docs/README.md

 When focus input box using mouse scroll will change it value.

 #### Right click to copy, paste
-Signal and Track can be copy to clipboard (right click on signal header) and paste (right click on add signal button).
+Playlist, Track, Signal and Control slider can be copy to clipboard.
-Control slider can also do copy paste value.
 Copy value is basically text(json) and can paste across playlist.
+**Playlist:** right click on save, load button. (playlist copy as json compressed base64 text)
+**Track:** right click on list to copy right click on add button to paste.
+**Signal:** right click on header to copy right click on add button to paste.
+**Control slider:** right click on control slider.

 #### Mono, Stereo
 Mono mode use one signal for both L,R but can control volume of each channel.